 WHAT ARE THE HAZARDS?

-As the developed infrastructure in Europe and the United States continues to age, contractors find themselves working in more densely populated areas, with greater risk of public exposure to dust and less open space to dissipate airborne particulates.
+As the developed infrastructure in Europe and the United States continue to age, contractors find themselves working in more densely populated areas, with greater risk of public exposure to dust and less open space to dissipate airborne particulates.
 Some of the problems are fairly obvious.
 Dust inhaled by workers or members of the surrounding community can irritate airways and exacerbate conditions such as asthma.
 From a purely financial perspective, when equipment air intake includes significant amounts of dust, it can lead to more frequent maintenance and greater engine wear, causing operating costs to rise.
 Jobsite dust can also generate complaints from local residents and businesses, affecting community relations and potentially creating obstacles to future operating permits.

 A lesser-known hazard associated with airborne dust from deconstruction of older structures is histoplasmosis, an infectious disease caused by inhaling the spores of a fungus commonly found in bird droppings and bat excrement.
 When liberated by demolition or excavation work, the fungus primarily affects the lungs, though its symptoms vary greatly.
 The disease can appear as a mild, flu-like respiratory illness, often with a combination of symptoms that can include general malaise, fever, chest pain, cough, headache, loss of appetite, shortness of breath, joint and muscle pains, chills, and hoarseness.
 Histoplasmosis is not contagious, and cannot be transmitted from an infected person or animal to someone else.